LibraryCarpentry/lc-shell/episodes/03-working-with-files-and-folders.md

 To save some typing, we introduce a very useful trick first.

 > ## Re-using commands
-> On a blank command prompt, hit the up arrow key and notice that the previous
+> On a blank command prompt, press the up arrow key and notice that the previous
 > command you typed appears before your cursor.
 We can continue pressing the
 > up arrow to cycle through your previous commands.
 The down arrow cycles back
 > toward your most recent command.
 This is another important labour-saving
 > function and something we'll use a lot.
 {: .callout}

-Hit the up arrow until you get to the `head 829-0.txt` command.
+Press the up arrow until you get to the `head 829-0.txt` command.
 Add a space and then `33504-0.txt` (Remember your friend Tab?
 Type `3` followed by Tab to get `33504-0.txt`), to produce the following command: